Jayrix/NasaSlider/README.md

 and overall asynchronicity without breaking the app).

-Still got to improve HTML structure (semantics need work as I wasn't sure what kind of app I was gonna make at start), fix 1st img loading two times and make some nicer css for better overall UX (starting with another preloader as this one takes too long to start animating).
+Still got to improve HTML structure (semantics need work as I wasn't sure what kind of app I was gonna make at start), and make some nicer css for better overall UX (starting with another preloader as this one takes too long to start animating).

 You can see dist version here : https://jayrix.github.io/NasaSlider/